The interesting thing about Texas alcohol laws is that the state actually has a surprising mix of remarkably conservative and liberal drinking rules.

 Some alcohol prohibitions exist in Texas that many of its citizens are unaware of, only noticing when their purchase of booze is obstructed.
 For instance, dry counties such as Houston Heights circumvent the rules by forming private “drinking clubs.”

 These clubs are the only legal way to consume alcohol in the county.
 The registration, however, consists of presenting a driver’s license to the doorman, which bars require anyway.
-As a results, many citizens of Houston Heights have drank for years without knowing their country is legally dry.
+As a result, many citizens of Houston Heights have drank for years without knowing their country is legally dry.

 And in perhaps the most uniquely Texan drinking proposition, the sale of alcohol at gun shows was suggested in 2014.
 This law would have combined beer and firearms, the unofficial symbols on the Texas coat of arms.
 Unfortunately, voters struck down the law over fears of possible accidents, dealing a body blow to the American dream.